Welcome to Queen Elizabeth Grammar School Sixth Form

 - You will still have taught lessons.

-- You still follow the structure of the school day, attending assemblies and morning registration/tutor time.
+- You still follow the structure of the school day.

 - The Games option system continues.